top of page

 Medical insurance usually covers the initial evaluation if we are participating providers.
 You may be responsible for a copay, co-insurance, or deductible.

 For vision therapy, everybody's policy is different.
 Some policies cover 100% of the costs whereas others may cover only a portion.
-We will estimate beforehand what will be covered, so that you can make an informed decision before starting any treatment program.
+We will estimate beforehand what will be covered, so that you can make an informed decision before starting any program.